realworldocaml/book/en/02-guided-tour.md

 - : float = 0.571428571428571397
 ```

+As a side note, the above is our first use of OCaml modules.
+The
+`Float` module contains a collection of useful functions for dealing
+with floats, including the function `Float.of_int`.

 The notation for the type-signature of a multi-argument functions may
 be a little surprising at first, but we'll explain where it comes from
 when we get to function currying in [xref](#variables-and-functions).